Month: March 2020

 It’s likely your hybrid IT mix will end up utilizing several of these options, depending on your application stack.
 For hybrid cloud use cases, many of these environments may be interconnected, as well.

-• On-Premise still is the locale for a substantial amount of IT workloads and applications.
-With a few exceptions these are almost always fully managed in-house and fall on the CAPEX side of the spectrum.
+Still is the locale for a substantial amount of IT workloads and applications.
+With a few exceptions, these are almost always fully managed in-house and fall on the CAPEX side of the spectrum.

-• Colocation typically offers space, power and physical security within a reliable data center facility.
+Typically offers space, power, and physical security within a reliable data center facility.
 It may be augmented with remote hands (RH) offerings but can also be extended to a fully managed colo environment by the data center provider or other third-party vendors.

-• Private cloud usually consists of managed physical and virtual hosts, managed network, storage and security in a dedicated environment.
-The offering can be extended with more premium managed services such as database administration, threat management and IDS/IPS, app monitoring, compliance enablement or even to a fully managed solution by the service provider.
+Usually consists of managed physical and virtual hosts, managed network, storage and security in a dedicated environment.
+The offering can be extended with more premium managed services such as database administration, threat management and IDS/IPS, app monitoring, compliance enablement, or even to a fully managed solution by the service provider.

-• Public cloud tends to be an unmanaged offering, though it can be enhanced with additional managed services such monitoring, security, backup and disaster recovery services.
-For organizations interested in using the public could such as AWS, Azure and GCP, but have no expertise in deploying or managing workloads in such environments, a managed public cloud service may be helpful.
-It can cover any level of engagement from the initial design and deployment to a comprehensive daily management of the cloud environment.
+Tends to be an unmanaged offering, though it can be enhanced with additional managed services such as monitoring, security, backup, and disaster recovery services.
+For organizations interested in using the public could such as AWS, Azure, and GCP, but have no expertise in deploying or managing workloads in such environments, a managed public cloud service may be helpful.
+It can cover any level of engagement from the initial design and deployment to comprehensive daily management of the cloud environment.

 Closing Thoughts

 Are you ready to embrace a hybrid IT strategy?
 Or do you want to review your current strategy?
-As you reflect on the considerations and solutions outlined in this blog, know that you can reach out to our experts at INAP.
-We’re here to discuss the best fit solutions for your company.
-Click here to check out our locations or chat now to get in touch.
+As you reflect on the considerations and solutions outlined in this blog, know that you can reach out to our experts at HorizonIQ.
+We’re here to discuss the best-fit solutions for your company.
+Check out our locations or chat now to get in touch.

 Explore HorizonIQ